 - Form small balls with your hands.
 Press them gently to make them wider.

 - Fry them for 2-3 minutes each side in medium heat, in a pan with corn or sunflower oil.

 - Place them on a plate with absorbent paper in order to drain them well from the oil.

-For healthier falafel with less calories, bake them into a pre heated oven at 180 degrees for 20-25 minutes.
+For healthier falafel with fewer calories, bake them into a preheated oven at 180 degrees for 20-25 minutes.